OpenNTI/nti.property/README.rst

     :target: https://coveralls.io/github/NextThought/nti.property?branch=master

-nti.property offers a set of classes and utility functions to set properties on objects or classes
+nti.property offers a set of classes and utility functions to set properties on objects or classes.

+Complete documentation can be found at http://ntiproperty.readthedocs.io